-Our car accident attorneys have years of experience to legal advice for these cases, so we understand an adjuster’s tactics and the insurance claim process.
-The best way to scare insurance carriers or adjuster is to have an attorney by your side to fight for you.
+Our car accident attorneys have years of experience with legal advice for these cases, so we understand an adjuster’s tactics and the insurance claim process.
+The best way to scare insurance carriers or adjusters is to have an auto insurance attorney by your side to fight for you.
 You should not settle for less.

 Understanding What Insurance Adjusters Do

 Insurance adjusters will inspect and evaluate your damage after an accident.
 Remember that insurance companies are not working in your best interests.
 They will look at the damage to see how they can minimize their costs.
 They are trying to offer the lowest payout they possibly can.

 When you first speak with the insurance claims adjuster, you may be surprised at how they will try to hold the accident against you or even accuse you of insurance fraud.
 These are some common tactics used to evaluate the full extent of your injuries (and still turn a profit):

 What To Look Out For Over the Phone